jcervas/class-cmu-84-352/lecture-slides/the-right-to-vote-lecure-slides/The-Right-to-Vote.md

 >   85 per-cent fell to 50 percent for whites and single digits for
 >   Blacks
 > - **The achievements of Reconstruction had been reversed, and the
->   rollback had restored the southern electorate to–at best–pre–Civil
+>   rollback had restored the southern electorate to *at best* pre–Civil
 >   War proportions**

 ## What this all meant